romangibb20/demos/readme.txt

 3. Click on the Draw Solar Panel button
 4. Draw a polygon anywhere on the map
 5. Double click to end drawing
-6. An alert should pop up “Please zoom to rooftop levels”
+6. An alert should pop up ï¿½Please zoom to rooftop levelsï¿½
 7. Click the magnifier icon on the expand widget
-8. Enter “1334th Ave, New Auburn, WI, 54757, USA”
+8. Enter ï¿½1334th Ave, New Auburn, WI, 54757, USAï¿½
 9. Expand the solar calculator by clicking on the polygon icon on the expand widget
 10. Click on the Draw Solar Panel button
 11. Draw a polygon of 4 vertices over the brightest area of the structure shown closest to the center of the map